shoaibhasann/COINPULSE-Crypto-Data/README.md

-# CoinPulse
+# COINPULSE

-CoinPulse is a React application that utilizes the CoinGecko API to fetch cryptocurrency and exchange data.
+COINPULSE is a React application that utilizes the CoinGecko API to fetch cryptocurrency and exchange data.
 Users can explore various information about coins and exchanges, such as prices, 24-hour changes, market caps, and more.
 The application is designed with the use of Tailwind CSS for responsive and stylish user interfaces.

 ## Features